| The “Fall” - A Second LookA Literary Analysis of Genesis 2:4-3:24

 me do it."
 All are cheap and immature ways to avoid facing our own failures.

+Again, we find ourselves in the story.
 In verses 2 and 3 the woman begins to dialogue with the serpent

 concerning the single prohibition in God’s world.
 As she quotes the command